mainmatter/mainmatter.com/cases/_posts/2017-1-4-expedition.md

 <div class="row content-section">
   <div class="col-xs-12 col-sm-6 col-md-5 col-md-offset-1">
     <p>simplabs' team built prototype implementations for a number of advanced features.
-Leveraging the <strong>Elixir's and the Phoenix's capabilities</strong> we were able to implement <strong>advanced mechanics with clean and concise code</strong> that would have taken much more effort and resulted in significantly higher complexity with other technologies.
-The Whiskey Diaries' team benefitted from our foundational work that we <strong>handed over in an open and well-communicated way</strong>.</p>
+Leveraging <strong>Elixir's and Phoenix's capabilities</strong> we were able to implement <strong>advanced mechanics with clean and concise code</strong> that would have taken much more effort and resulted in significantly higher complexity with other technologies.
+The Whiskey Diaries' team benefitted from our foundational work, <strong>handed over in an open and well-communicated way</strong>.</p>
   </div>
   <div class="col-xs-12 col-sm-6 col-md-5">
     <img src="/images/cases/expedition/map.png" class="img-responsive" alt="Map">